Web usability consulting

 Advanced Common Sensesm is the online home of Web usability consultant and author Steve Krug.

 3rd edition!
-After 14 years, I’ve finally updated the book that’s become almost everyone’s introduction to Web usability (400,000 copies in 20 languages).
-Don’t Make Me Think Revisited is still short enough to read on a plane ride, but now the examples are from the 21st century, and it talks about mobile sites and apps.
+After 14 years, I’ve finally updated the book that’s become almost everyone’s introduction to Web usability (450,000 copies in 20 languages).
+Don’t Make Me Think, Revisited is still short enough to read on a plane ride, but now the examples are from the 21st century, and it talks about mobile sites and apps.

 The how-to book.
 If Don’t Make Me Think convinced you that you should be doing usability tests, this book tells you exactly how to do them.
-Hint: It’s much easier than you’d think, as you can see in this video that shows how I do tests.
+Hint: It’s much easier than you’d think, as you can see in this video of a usabilty test that shows how I do them.

-TheUXIntern (Wesley Noble) just posted our hour-long chat (also available on iTunes podcasts).
-We ended up talking about things like the-UI-formerly-known-as-Metro and The Great Skeuomorphism Panic of 2013.
+TheUXIntern (Wesley Noble) has posted our hour-long chat (also available on iTunes podcasts).
+We ended up talking about things like the-Microsoft-UI-formerly-known-as-Metro and The Great Skeuomorphism Panic of 2013.

 And New Riders has a podcast of a discussion I had with my publisher Nancy Ruenzel about usability testing on mobile devices when I stopped by their new office in San Francisco.